sarunk-dev/llm-shield/Lab_Instructions.md

 By mastering these defense strategies, you'll be able to build more resilient LLM applications that can withstand potential Model DoS attacks.

-By the end of this tutorial, you’ll be equipped to secure your LLM applications against some of the most common and dangerous vulnerabilities.
+By the end of this lab, you’ll be equipped to secure your LLM applications against some of the most common and dangerous vulnerabilities.

-# Prompt Engineering and Injection
+::page{title="Prompt Engineering and Injection"}

 ## Overview of Prompt Engineering